35.025 Dichomeris alacella (Zeller, 1839)

 Status and Distribution

-Formerly scarce with indications of a general increase in its distribution and numbers during the first decade of the 21st century.
+Formerly scarce with indications of a general increase in distribution and numbers reported during the first quarter of the 21st century.
 Occurs locally in southern and eastern England from Somerset to Norfolk, south-east Wales and the Channel Islands.
 There are single old records from Warwickshire and Yorkshire; the latter may require confirmation.
-Absent from south-west England, most of Wales, Scotland, Northen Ireland and Ireland.
+Absent from much of south-west England, most of Wales and all of Scotland, Northen Ireland and Ireland.

 National Status: Nationally Scarce B